Welcome back to Year 3! - Spring Term 2022

 ICT will follow National Curriculum requirements and be taught by Mrs Hart.

 PE and Sport

-PE will be led by Miss Plant and Mr Bailey.
-Current regulations will be observed in the teaching of PE and Sport, especially when using the equipment.
-Our PE days will be Monday and Friday.
-Children should come to school in PE kit on these days.
+PE will be led by Miss Plant and supported by Mr Bailey.
+Current regulations will be observed in the teaching of PE and Sport, especially when using equipment, and will primarily take place outdoors.
+Please ensure your child wears appropriate kit to school on both Monday and Tuesday.

 - Please make sure all items of uniform are clearly named

-- Please make sure any money sent into school is in a labelled envelope
+- Please make sure any money sent into school is in a labeled envelope

-- Please make sure your child wears their PE kit to school on Monday and Friday
+- Please make sure your child wears their PE kit to school on Tuesday

 Our motto is:

 “The primary aim of the school is to help each pupil reach his or her full potential so that they may develop the attitudes, skills and knowledge to take full advantage of the opportunities available in their future lives.”

 If, at any time, you have any questions or you are unsure of anything please ask!
 Staff are always happy to speak to you if you have any questions or concerns.
 Please make an appointment at a convenient time, and I can phone you.